On differentiability of the membrane-mediated mechanical interaction energy of discrete-continuum membrane-particle models: Introduction

-Various research has been done in order to gain more insight into the shaping of membranes as well as membrane-mediated particle-particle interactions.
-A common description of biological membranes is based on a representation as continuous surface that minimizes an elastic energy \cite{Canham1970,Helfrich1973}.
-It was later shown that there are long-range interactions between particles that are predominantly membrane-mediated \cite{GoBrPi93}.
+This observation and the fact that membrane-shaping particles seem to be crucial for biological membrane functions stimulated various research directions on such particles and membrane-mediated particle--particle interactions.
+A common approach is based on atomistic or coarse-grained molecular dynamics (MD) models of the membrane.
+To overcome the severe length scale limitations of such approaches, alternative modeling techniques representing the membrane as continuous surface that minimizes an elastic energy have been developed \cite{Canham1970,Helfrich1973}.
+Using such an models it was shown that there are long-range interactions between particles that are predominantly membrane-mediated \cite{GoBrPi93}.
 Since then further work has been done to investigate particle interactions within elasticity models.
 Typically a flatness assumption on the membrane is made and particles are modeled as circular disks or points and their coupling to the membrane is prescribed by radially symmetric boundary conditions for which the interaction energy can either be computed analytically or approximately by asymptotic expansion \cite{KiNeOs98,WeKoHe98,DoFo02,YoHaDe14,FoGa15}.
 However, it turns out that the shape of particles has a significant impact on their interaction \cite{KiNeOs00}.
-More recent work is also interested in numerical computations with pattern formation of many non-circular particles \cite{HaPh13,KaKoKlHa16}, and attention was also given to situations where the flatness assumption is no longer fulfilled \cite{ReDe11,ScKo15}.
+More recent work is also interested in numerical computations with pattern formation of many non-circular particles \cite{HaPh13,KaKoKlHa16}, and attention was also given to situations where the flatness assumption is no longer fulfilled \cite{ElliottFritzHobbs2017,ReDe11,ScKo15}.
 Also more elaborate models for proteins in continuum elastic models have recently been considered in \cite{ArBeMaGr16}.

-For efficient computations with moving particles it therefore is desirable to quantify the forces exerted on the particles by the membrane in a framework that is as widely applicable as possible.
+To understand the pattern formation of particles it is desirable to quantify the forces exerted on the particles by the membrane in a framework that is as widely applicable as possible.
 General results in this direction have been obtained based on arguments from differential geometry \cite{Deserno2015}.
 The methods derived therein give insight into the qualitative behavior of particle interactions, but---to the best of the authors' knowledge---they have not yet been made fully available for numerical computations.

 In this paper we consider a discrete--continuum model where the membrane is modeled as a continuous graph minimizing a linearized Canham--Helfrich bending energy and where an arbitrary amount of particles are embedded into the membrane.
 These particles are modeled as discrete entities which are coupled to the membrane through certain boundary conditions.
 As particles are free to move in the membrane, those boundary conditions depend on each particle's position.
 Consequently, the overall system's energy given fixed boundary conditions and an optimal membrane shape can be written as a function of the particle positions, which we call the \emph{interaction energy}.